erikzaadi/erikzaadi.com/content/posts/2016/1-conference-2-talks-3-lessions-learned-and-a-whole-lot-of-stickers.md

 One was a 5 minutes ignite, about the similarities between DevOps and Kung Fu, something I've been tinkering with for over a year, since DevOpsDays Tel Aviv 2015.

-The second talks was a full 30 minutes talk about how we do ChatOps at BigPanda.
+The second talk was a full 30 minutes talk about how we do ChatOps at BigPanda.

 ### ZOMG The talks were accepted!

 Initially, I was notified that the ChatOps talk was approved.

 Then, a week later, I got notified that the ignite was also approved.

 I was quite surprised that the first talk got accepted, when I got the second approval, I actually mailed the organizers to verify that it was not a mistake.

 Mainly because I didn't remember seeing people giving more than one talk.

 ### Life then decided to give me some issues